How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Summary of main results

 which ensures $\hat f(\vec{z}; W^{0}, \vec{a}^{0})=0$.
 Note that this simplification is common in the related literature, e.g. \cite{chizat_2019_lazy, damian2022neural}, and is mainly necessary when $p$ is small.
 Given the initial conditions, the weights are trained with the following two-step full-batch gradient descent: \begin{enumerate}[noitemsep,wide=0pt] \item \emph{First layer training}: for every gradient step $t\leq T$, a fresh batch of training data $\{(\vec{z}^\nu, y^\nu)\}_{\nu=1}^n$ is drawn from the model in Assumption \ref{ass:data}, and the first layer weights are updated according to:

 Hence, the total sample complexity for this step is $Tn$.

-\item \emph{Second layer training}: once the first layer is trained for $T$ steps, the second layer weights $a$ are trained to optimality by performing ridge regression with the features learned in the first step:
+\item \emph{Second layer training}: once the first layer is trained for $T$ steps, the second layer weights $\vec a$ are trained to optimality on \review{an independent batch} of data by performing ridge regression with the features learned in the first step: \end{enumerate} Such a separation of the training between the first and second layer is a common setup for the theoretical study of training \citep{damian2022neural, abbe2023sgd, berthier2023learning}, and allows for a more tractable study of convergence. \review{Note that we assume resampling of data for the training of the second layer for convenience, while we expect the general picture to hold without resampling albeit with a slightly worse sample complexity.
+See for instance Theorems $1$ and $3$ in \cite{damian2022neural}.}

-\end{enumerate} Such a separation of the training between the first and second layer is a common setup for the theoretical study of training \citep{damian2022neural, abbe2023sgd, berthier2023learning}, and allows for a more tractable study of convergence. \end{assumption} We are now ready to state our main technical results.
+\end{assumption} We are now ready to state our main technical results.